SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 **Command Line:** `az ad sp list --display-name "name-of-service-principal" --query "[].objectId" --output tsv`

-**Note:** While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Custom Role name for the Role Definition"** and **"Name of the Storage Account"**.
+**Note:** While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Role name for the new Custom Role Definition"** and **"Name of the Storage Account"**.

 ## Deployment steps